paul-charp/plouf/README.md

 The main goals developing plouf :
 - Work **with** the school pipeline, not against it (so matching the naming convention and folder structure)
 - Be **artist friendly** (providing tools to automate and ease technical tasks in Solaris)
-- Be kind of **production ready**, yeah we (a team of 6) used it for year to make a VFX heavy short film.
+- Be kind of **production ready**

 So I developed plouf rather quickly to anwser a very specific and target need, so in no case it's a meant to work right now on another project.
 The main reason it is here on github is for reference and archive.
 (That said it should kind of work)

 ## How is plouf ?
-plouf is first of all a bunch of Houdini HDAs to export (publish) and load (reference or sublayer) USD files in Solaris.
+plouf is first of all a bunch of Houdini HDAs to publish (save) and load (reference or sublayer) USD files in Solaris.

 Behind it the python package "plouf" powers the hdas and manages naming convention and folder structure.